Single Hero

 Lower School Chaplain

-Pride Patrol - February 17-20
+Pride Patrol - May 18-20

 Pride Patrol is a leadership opportunity for our 4th and 5th grade students.
 These students should arrive by 7:30 am, help open car doors, welcome students, and walk our youngest Wildcats to their classrooms.
 Pride Patrol student leaders next week include: